Supporting parents to achieve their goals

 While participating through the program, support worker and ParentsNext manager Karen saw great potential in Silva and encouraged her to apply as a ParentsNext coach herself.

-Silva was successful and the next three years saw her develop her career with CVGT Employment to become Assistant Contract Manager of ParentsNext and YConnect, all while studying Certificate IV in Training and Assessment!
+Silva was successful and the next four years saw her develop her career with CVGT Employment to become the Quality and Assurance Manager of ParentsNext and YConnect, all while studying Certificate IV in Training and Assessment!

 How we’ve helped parents achieve their goals

 When Tammy joined CVGT Employment ParentsNext in Wodonga, she needed support to re-enter the workforce.
 As a newly single Mum of two young girls, with no childcare in place and debt mounting she started to lose confidence in achieving her employment goals.
 “I was feeling really low, my whole life had been flipped upside down,”…

 Christmas is a time for joy and giving.
 In the spirit of spreading happiness, we are looking for toy donations to bring some early Christmas joy to families participating in our ParentsNext program.
 2022 CVGT Employment Toy Drive donations.
 The call out is for the annual CVGT Employment ParentsNext 2023 Toy Drive, which will run…

 For Jordan, being an unemployed single mum of two boys came with many financial challenges –paying bills, rent and putting food on the table.
 However, she was determined to return to work to improve her family income, she just needed some support to get there.
 Jordan joined the CVGT Employment ParentsNext program in October 2022….